Nechir-89/quiz-app-MERN/notes.md

 Todo Backend:
 - create NoSQL database in mangoDB (done)
-- connect to mangodb from ExpressJS
+- connect to mangodb from ExpressJS (done)
-- fetch data from mangoDB
+- fetch data from mangoDB (done)
 - update service to respond frontend with database data instead of hardcoded data

 Todo frontend: